aitabot/aitama/README.md

 #### Buy/Sell

-The first Element shows two buttons which respecivly allow to buy or sell more of the current asset.
+The first Element shows two buttons which respectively allow to buy or sell more of the current asset.
 Clicking on one of those buttons navigates the user to a view which allows to configure fine tune the option.

 #### Price Chart

-The second Element shows a two week Price chart of the choosen Asset.
+The second Element shows a two week Price chart of the chosen Asset.

 #### History